codebreak/codebreak.github.com/source/_posts/2013-03-29-intel-haxm.markdown

 >> "This #android #emulator sure takes it's time to load.
 Wish there was some sort of progress bar to indicate that it's not stuck or hanging."

 android sdk

 installing HAXM

 To verify that Intel HAXM is running, open a terminal window and execute the following command:

-1
-kextstat | grep intel
+`kextstat | grep intel`

-If Intel HAXM is operating correctly, the command will show a status message indicating that the kernel extension named “com.intel.kext.intelhaxm” is loaded.
+If Intel HAXM is operating correctly, the command will show a status message indicating that the kernel extension named `com.intel.kext.intelhaxm` is loaded.

 To stop or start Intel HAXM, use the following commands:

 Stop:

-1
-sudo kextunload –b com.intel.kext.intelhaxm
+`sudo kextunload –b com.intel.kext.intelhaxm`

 Start:
-view sourceprint?
-1
-sudo kextload –b com.intel.kext.intelhaxm
+`sudo kextload –b com.intel.kext.intelhaxm`